telenordigital/connect-android-sdk/README.md

 ```

 #### Customising native loading screen
-One can customise the native loading screen that is shown before the Web View has finished loading when the Chrome Custom Tab isn't used
+One can customise the native loading screen that is shown before the WebView has finished loading when the Chrome Custom Tab isn't used
 in the following way:

 ```java